jdillard/personal-site/_posts/2017-08-23-my-favorite-thought-leaders.md

   - thought leaders
 ---

-I recently went on what I would consider my first kayaking fishing trip down at Rockport on the Texas coast.

 ## David Harvey

 David Harvey is a professor at __ and has been leading readings of Karl Marx's Das Kapital since 19__.
 He is a great resource for diving deeper into capital from a different point of view.